Lake Highland Preparatory School

 Lake Highland Preparatory School is a private, coeducational school in Orlando, Florida.
+As of 2025, it is the largest private school in Orlando and the fifth-largest in the state.
+It serves grades pre-K through 12, separated into lower (grades pre-K to 6), middle (grades 7–8), and upper schools (grades 9–12).

 It was founded as an all-white school in 1970 by the board of a whites-only, Christians-only junior college.
-This gave white parents a private alternative to racially-integrated public schools at the time federal courts had finally required mixing races in public schools.
-It is the largest private school in Orlando and the fourth-largest private school in the state.
-It serves grades pre-K through 12, separated into lower (grades pre-K to 6), middle (grades 7–8), and upper schools (grades 9–12).
+This gave white parents a private-school alternative after federal courts ordered the racial integration of public schools.
+LHPS remained all-white for some years, but by 2020, the student body was about one-third minority.

-The 42 acre main campus is next to Lake Highland.
+The 42 acre main campus is next to Lake Highland in a residential section of downtown Orlando.
 The school also has a middle school campus (Charles Clayton Campus) for grades 7 and 8.

-Lake Highland is accredited by the Florida Council of Independent Schools and the Southern Association of Colleges and Schools.
+Lake Highland is accredited by the Florida Council of Independent Schools and Cognia.
 The school is also a member of the National Association of Independent Schools.